OxfordCityCouncil/opendata/README.md

 * No hosting costs
 * Deals with any file type
-* Preview works well for smaller .csv datasets and for geojson datasets
+* Preview works really well for smaller .csv datasets and for geojson datasets - user friendly
-* Files without preview (i.e.too large) give the option to download as a button
+* Files without preview (i.e. too large) give the option to download as a button
 * Really quick and simple to upload files

 ## Issues